-While this recipe isn’t made in a crockpot or instant pot.
+- You can make this recipe in a crockpot if you like.
 You can definitely make it one if you want to prepare it in

 This is the BEST butternut squash soup!
 Loaded with spicy Thai flavour for a creamy soup that is healthy and naturally vegan!